With contributions by Cathryn Berarovich.

 Amnesty International puts it nicely: “We have chosen to advocate for the decriminalization of all aspects of consensual adult sex—sex work that does not involve coercion, exploitation or abuse.
 This is based on evidence and the real-life experience of sex workers themselves that criminalization makes them less safe.”
 The GP USA should listen to Amnesty, if not to sex workers.

 The platform also cites isolation and debt as primary causes (its words) for women and girls being coerced into prostitution—are these not the conditions we are all compelled to labor under because of capitalism?
 We’re not claiming that sex work transcends these conditions.
 What we as a movement are saying is that our work is labor, and as such worthy of protections, rights, livable conditions, and decriminalization.
-Conditions do not improve with increased state sponsored and religious-based “rescue” enacted by people who couldn’t be further from the communities they seek to save, decreed by the laws of a racist, anti-poor system, enforced by judges with their own agendas, carried out by armed troops of police.
+Conditions do not improve with increased state sponsored and religion-based “rescue” enacted by people who couldn’t be further from the communities they seek to save, decreed by the laws of a racist, anti-poor system, enforced by judges with their own agendas, carried out by armed troops of police.
 Conditions improve when we listen to these communities and heed their concerns, needs, and demands.

 The platform maintains: “The Green Party urges a more thorough dialogue and understanding of violence against women and girls, including from prostitution and trafficking, that causes health and injury damage that seriously degrades their lives, even to death or premature death including from HIV, syphilis and many other diseases, as well as causing severe economic hardships.”